 The Heart Rhythm Society’s 37th Annual Scientific Sessions, May 4-7 at the Moscone Center in San Francisco, CA will convene the finest clinicians, scientists, researchers and innovators in the field of cardiac pacing and electrophysiology.
 Together We will explore new possibilities and immerse ourselves in this outstanding community of professionals dedicated to improving the care of patients with heart rhythm disorders.

 Maximize your Heart Rhythm 2016 experience with the NEW Premier Registration Package!
 Now you can enjoy the flexibility to attend any session at any of the Summits: AF, Left Atrial Appendage and VT/VF!

-AF Summit — "Catheter Ablation of Atrial Fibrillation” will provide a comprehensive review of AF ablation and evolving therapies that are changing the field
+AF Summit — "Catheter Ablation of AF" will provide a comprehensive review of AF ablation and evolving therapies that are changing the field.

-Joint Sessions — now in the fifth year, these collaborative sessions provide an ongoing opportunity for societies/associations in the heart rhythm community to enhance the overall quality and scientific excellence of the meeting through global exchange of ideas and best practices
+Joint Sessions — these collaborative sessions provide an ongoing opportunity for societies/associations in the heart rhythm community to enhance the overall quality and scientific excellence of the meeting through global exchange of ideas and best practices.

-Mini Board Review Sessions — Attend the Mini-Board Review sessions on Saturday, May 10 to discuss complex questions from the American Board of Internal Medicine (ABIM) and International Board of Heart Rhythm Examiners (IBHRE) certification exams.
+Mini Board Review Sessions — held on Saturday, May 7, these sessions will discuss complex questions from the American Board of Internal Medicine (ABIM) and International Board of Heart Rhythm Examiners (IBHRE) certification exams.